AndreyTeets/DotNetDBTools/README.md

 // Manually inspect/validate it.

-// Generate an update script without any DNDBT info for updating to new state. string updateScript = deployManager.GenerateNoDNDBTInfoPublishScript(dbToUpdateTo, dbNow);
+// Generate an update script without any DNDBT info for updating to new state. string updateScript = deployManager.GenerateNoDNDBTInfoPublishScript(dbV2, dbV1);
-File.AppendAllText(PathToUpdateScriptFile, updateScript);
+File.WriteAllText(PathToUpdateScriptFile, updateScript);
 // Manually inspect/validate it.

 // Execute update script later.